CesarBianchi/JellyfinEasyMetadataManager/docs/jemmdocs/docs/about/download.md

 - 🧩 You have Java 11 installed on your machine.
 - 🔑 You’ve generated an API Key from your Jellyfin instance.
 [Check the doc about Jellyfin API Key](/about/requirements/#jellyfin-api-key)
+- 🛠️ Having trouble?
+Before diving into fixes, make sure to check the [Requirements Page](/about/requirements/) It covers everything JEMM needs to run smoothly and can help resolve common setup issues quickly.

 Once you’ve got those two things, you’re all set to launch JEMM and start exploring!

-## To download source-code and build JEMM Locally
+## To download source-code and build JEMM Locally ##

 🛠️ If you're a developer, you can clone the JEMM project using your favorite Git client: